 are a mixture of oil stain and varnish resin intended to be a one-step wood finish.
 While these may save time and effort, they do not produce a smooth, hard finish like traditional varnish and several coats are required for durable protection of the wood.

 About Clear Coats

-A clear coat is used to protect a painted, stained or natural wood finish and can be either an oil, a varnishes, or a blend of the two.
-Oils like linseed and tung oil can be used to build up a hard, protective finish, but to achieve this takes several applications that must dry completely between coats, and because the drying time can be as much as several days for each coat, it can take a very long time to complete the job.
+A clear coat is used to protect a painted, stained or natural wood finish and can be either an oil, a varnish, or a blend of the two.
+Oils like linseed and tung oil can be used to build up a hard, protective finish, but to achieve this takes several applications that must dry completely between coats.
+Because the drying time can be as much as several days for each coat, it can take a very long time to complete the job.
 Varnish can do the same job with one coat and in a short period of 12 to 24 hours.

 Clear coats are usually completely clear but some, like orange shellac, will add a slight color to the finish.
-Clear finishes should not be shaken before applying, this would create air bubbles in the coating and in the finish, instead stir the coating gently just before application.
+Clear finishes should not be shaken before applying, this will create air bubbles in the coating and in the finish.
+Instead, stir the coating gently just before application.

 this is a water-borne clear coat with lower odor than solvent-borne varnish.
 Like polyurethane, acrylic is not absorbed and tends to sit on top of wood surfaces forming a hard shell.
 Acrylic cleans up with water and resists yellowing and UV damage.

 this is a "modern" varnish made using plant-based oils dissolved in mineral spirits.
 Other ingredients are added to the mix to improve the durability and gloss-retention of the finish coat.